-- Since a common heap space is shared by multiple threads, we can easily shoot ourselves in the foot (and corrupt data or miscalculate something), if we don't synchronize the memory access operations - We will discuss it further in a another lecture
+- Since a common heap space is shared by multiple threads, we can easily shoot ourselves on the foot (and corrupt data or miscalculate something), if we don't synchronize the memory access operations. - We will discuss synchronization in a another lecture.